Mastering Customer Relationship Management (CRM) in Notion: A comprehensive guide

 How to Create and Manage Customer Relationship Management (CRM) within Notion?

 Customer relationship management (CRM) is essential for businesses of all sizes.
 A centralized system to manage customer data, interactions, and tasks is crucial for maintaining strong relationships and optimizing business processes.
 While dedicated CRM software exists, Notion—a versatile all-in-one productivity tool—can be easily customized to create and manage CRM workflows.
-This article explores how to set up and manage a CRM within Notion using current features and best practices.
+This article explains how to set up and manage a CRM within Notion using the latest features and best practices.

 Why Use Notion for CRM?